holdoffear/Vecs/README.md

 Vecs is an Entity Component System written in C# that aims to be performant.
 - Makes use of Archetypes to handle grouping of entities that share the same set of components.
-- Uses a Query to access entity component data as a packed array.
+- Uses Queries to perform operations on entity components.
 - Component data is stored contiguously in memory making it cache friendly.
 - Components are of type struct.